The Mechanics of Spacetime - A Solid Mechanics Perspective on the Theory of General Relativity: Introduction

+The possible confluence between Hooke's Law and Einstein's Gravitational Law motivated the material analogy of space that is explored here.
 In 1678, Robert Hooke, a contemporary of Isaac Newton, published what later became known as Hooke's Law~\cite{Hooke1678}.
 In 1827, Cauchy~\cite{A.L.Cauchy1827} advanced Hooke's Law by defining the tensorial formulation of stress.
 For an isotropic linear elastic material, Hooke's Law states in tensorial form that,

 where $\sigma^{kl}$, $\varepsilon_{ij}$, and $g^{ij}$ are the stress, strain, and the metric tensors, respectively, $Y$ is Young's elastic modulus, and $\nu$ is the Poisson's ratio.
 Latin indexes, $i,j,k,l = {1 \ldots 3}$, run over the three spatial dimensions, and Einstein summation convention is employed.
+In 1916 Einstein published the field equations of General Relativity~\cite{Einstein1916}, which can be written as,